LinqLover/downstream-repository-mining/docs/exposé.md

 - **Repositories:** GitHub (far more popular than competitors such as GitLab or BitBucket, best tool support)
 - **Programming languages:** Python, JavaScript/TypeScript, maybe Java, .NET languages (also quite popular).
   While Python and JavaScript appear to be the most popular languages on GitHub [@githut], they are dynamically typed which could possibly impede the lookup of identifiers.
-  On the other hand, Java, .NET, or TypeScript are not popular to the same extent (but still noticeably popular [@modct]), but could be easier to analyze in this regard.
+  On the other hand, Java, .NET, or TypeScript are not popular to the same extent (but still noticeably popular, @modct), but could be easier to analyze in this regard.
 - **Repository dependencies:**
     - **Dependency declaration files** for **package managers,** depending on the selection of programming languages: PyPI (`requirements.txt`), npm (`packages.json`), Maven Central Repository (`pom.xml`), NuGet (`*.csproj`)
     - GitHub dependency graph